J24681357/gtfbotfithusim/README.md

     - You cannot save multiple car setups, only your current one.
 However, you can set all values to default for each type.
 2. Transmission will affect the top speed in a Speed Test.
 3. The downforce of custom aero kits can be adjusted which will affect the performance of the car.

+## Daily Workout
+#### /daily
+1. You can redeem daily workouts every day after driving at least 26.2mi or 41.1km.
+    - Your daily workout gift may contain credits or a random car from the roulette.
+2. Your daily mileage will be reset every 24 hours in UTC time.
+You can set the time zone for daily workouts in **/settings - Time Zone** to match with your time zone.
+3. Note that daily workouts work differently than recieving a gift.

+## Gifts
+#### /gifts

+1. In this GTF game, you can earn rewards that can be redeemable by using the command **/gifts**.
+    - The number of gifts can be seen next to your current credits.
+2. The menu displays the list of gifts that you have earned.
+Selecting one will redeem the item accordingly.
+The following are the type of gifts you can recieve:
+   - Credits
+   - Random car gifts
+   - Specific cars
+     - ❓ You can quickly redeem your latest item by using **/gifts - Redeem Latest Reward**.

 ## Replays
 #### /replay